VirusTotal/yara/docs/yarapython.rst

 warning is issued during compilation.
 Such warnings are typically issued when your rules contains some construct that could be slowing down the scanning.
 The default value for the ``error_on_warning`` argument is False.
-The second argument of this type is another boolean, ``strict_escape``, when enabled this causes YARA to treat mis-escaped characters as errors.
+The second argument of this type is another boolean, ``strict_escape``, when enabled this causes YARA to produce a warning when rules contain mis-escaped characters.
 The default value for the ``strict_escape`` argument is False.

 In all cases ``compile`` returns an instance of the class :py:class:`yara.Rules` Rules.
 This class has a ``save`` method that can be used to save the compiled